Consult With an Experienced DUI Lawyer Today.

 Getting arrested for a DUI while under the legal drinking age of 21 can result in different penalties than a typical DUI in Arizona.
 There is a different due process, as this type of crime does not require proof that the driver had a blood alcohol concentration level at or above 0.08 percent.
 Arizona is a Zero Tolerance state, meaning that an underage person can get arrested for DUI with any detectable amount of alcohol in his or her system.

-What to Do After Being Charged With a DUI in Scottsdale
+What Should You Do After Being Charged With a DUI in Scottsdale?

 1. Contact a DUI defense lawyer in Scottsdale immediately after your arrest.